This Day In Writing History

 He had struggled to write the book amid a personal crisis - his wife began exhibiting symptoms of mental illness, and it took a toll on their marriage.
 Hesse began delving into Buddhism, which would be the subject of one of his greatest novels.

 In 1911, he went alone on a trip to Indonesia and Sri Lanka.
 When he came back, he moved his family to Bern, but the change did little to help his marriage.
-When World War I broke out in 1914, Hesse told friends that he couldn't sit idly by while young writers were dying on the front.
+When World War I broke out in 1914, Hesse couldn't sit idly by while young writers were dying on the front.

 So, he enlisted in the Imperial Army, but was declared unfit for combat duty because of an eye condition.
-He was assigned to care for prisoners of war.
-Hesse found himself becoming bitterly opposed to Germany's war, which he correctly saw as nothing more than a power grab.
+Assigned to care for prisoners of war, Hesse found himself becoming bitterly opposed to Germany's war, which he correctly saw as nothing more than a power grab.

 In November of 1914, he published an essay, O Friends, Not These Tones, where he appealed to his country's intellectuals to not let patriotism cloud their minds and make them support an unjust war.
 Hesse was vilified by the German press, bombarded with hate mail, and saw old friends turn their backs on him.